Valeant's looming M&A hiatus deals blow to investment banks

 The company said earlier this week it would now focus on buying back shares and paying off debt after spending about $40 billion on some 150 acquisitions since 2008 only to see its shares plummet further after a short-selling firm raised questions about its strategy and accounting practices.

-The firm’s woes mean a likely loss of lucrative business for JPMorgan Chase & Co (JPM.N), Goldman Sachs Group Inc (GS.N) and other major investment banks.
+The firm’s woes mean a likely loss of lucrative business for JPMorgan Chase & Co, Goldman Sachs Group Inc and other major investment banks.

-Since 2012, only General Electric Co (GE.N), Allergan Plc (AGN.N), AT&T Inc (T.N) and Dell Inc have paid more than Valeant in fees to Wall Street, according to data from Freeman and Co, a consulting firm.
+Since 2012, only General Electric Co, Allergan Plc , AT&T Inc and Dell Inc have paid more than Valeant in fees to Wall Street, according to data from Freeman and Co, a consulting firm.

 Valeant’s investment banking fees totaled $500 million since 2012, according to Freeman.
 JPMorgan and Goldman Sachs have been top beneficiaries, pocketing $97 million and $84 million respectively in the last three years.

-Morgan Stanley (MS.N), Deutsche Bank AG (DBKGn.DE) and RBC Capital Markets RBC.TO each earned roughly $50 million, according to the data.
+Morgan Stanley, Deutsche Bank AG and RBC Capital Markets each earned roughly $50 million, according to the data.

 The handsome fee payments have come even though Valeant has closed a number of its largest deals without hiring a mergers and acquisitions adviser, including its largest acquisition, the $15.8 billion takeover of Salix Pharmaceuticals in April.